finwe/cloudshot-http-api-upload-plugin/README.md

 ## API expectations

-This plugin sends a simple form-data HTTP POST request to the URL specified in plugin settings.
+This plugin sends a simple multipart HTTP POST request to the URL specified in plugin settings.
 The only field in the request is `dataurl` with Base64-encoded image contents.
 Accept header of the request is `text/plain`.